-This document applies for library version 1.6.
-For the version 1.5 document, click here.
+This document applies for library version 1.8.
+For the previous version (1.6), click here.

 Use the COM (Common object model) extension for Windows to integrate your POS solution with the Adyen platform.
 This extension uses the COM to enable communication between your POS solution, written in a language that supports COM, and the PED firmware.

 The COM extension for Windows implements a process of callback registration that defines coupling with the POS application.
 This allows for platform-independent, loosely coupled, implementation.
 Use the documentation to enforce proper code conventions, implement required elements, and ensure technical accuracy.
 This helps to avoid exceptions and simplifies error detection.

 The COM extension for Windows is a server object, not a DLL.
 For VB you can use

 tlbimp to generate a DLL that can be linked to your cash register application.

 The callback handlers are functions that require their own identifier.
 This should include a substring indicating the type of callback along with the naming convention.